Want to learn how to focus on what you do want, rather than worry about all the things you don’t want to happen?

 Now what if you didn’t need to change any of your circumstances to feel better?

 I’ve seen these changes happen firsthand with my individual clients and with the participants of The Gratitude Project.
-That’s why I’m hosting it for the third time 🙂
+That’s why I’m hosting it for the fourth time 🙂

 I’ll help you embrace an attitude of gratitude, and that’s one tool you’ll benefit from for the rest of your life.

 We start on January 11h so you can begin 2020 with flow and ease!

 I truly hope to see you there.
 It’s so much fun, too!

 “I’m grateful for being part of the gratitude project: as a result I’ve formed a gratitude habit and have noticed how much sweeter life is, even on those not so good days.